 You’ve decided you want in on PC gaming, and you want to do so at a level where you thrash console performance and enjoy all the platform has to offer.

-This is the best gaming PC build under $700 of 2018.
+We present the best $700 gaming PC.
 With it, you’ll be able to enjoy all your games maxed out at 1080p!

-Before we dive into the exact specifications of this build, let’s talk about the requirements we set for this build.
+Before we dive into the exact specifications, let’s talk about the goals we set for this build.

 Upgradeability.
 If you’re buying a console, or any piece of tech, you expect it to be able to last you for years.
 In the case of a PC, the ability to upgrade can increase the life cycle of your machine for up to a decade after its purchase with the right maintenance and upgrades.

-Once this one starts buckling its knees under the weight of intensive games, you can upgrade it.
-There’s more than enough room for that.
+Once this one starts buckling its knees under the weight of intensive games, there’s more than enough room to upgrade it.

 Reputable Manufacturers.
 Every component in our build today comes from a reputable manufacturer.
-This makes your building process easier, and it also means that should anything go wrong with the gear you’re shipped, you can count on solid return policies so you don’t unfairly lose out on money.
+This makes your building process easier, and it also means that should anything go wrong with your components, like during shipping, you can count on solid return policies so you don’t unfairly lose out on money just because the UPS guy likes chunking packages.

 How We Choose the Parts and Components